buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_15_Display_NFTs_From_Candy_Machine.md

 }
 ```

 Head over to `localhost:3000` and try it out!
 You should see the first page of NFTs from your Candy Machine.
-If you need some more CMV2 addresses to test stuff out, you can use these addresses: